AlessandroMinoccheri/php-design-pattern/Creational/DependencyInjection/DependencyInjection.md

 And instantiate it:

 ```
-$jsonParser = new JsonParser();
+$settings = new Settings();
-$text = new Text($jsonParser);
+$user = new User($settings);
 ```

-In this way you can change parser without modify Text class, you have decoupled your code, make it more testable (because you can Mock parser class) and reusable because you are working with collaborators.
+In this way you can change Settings without modify User class, you have decoupled your code, make it more testable (because you can mock Settings class) and reusable because you are working with collaborators.